 Nonetheless, keep in mind that shrimp also have temperature limits.
 So, if the water is too cold for them they simply stop reproducing.
 As far as I know, +20 C (68 F) is the critical temperature for breeding.

 Note: From time to time I see on different forums that pH has a stronger influence on sex compared to temperature.
 They say that if you want more female shrimp you need to lower (in some cases increase) pH to 5.4-5.6 and gH 4-6.
 And vice versa, when you need more male shrimp increase the parameters a little bit higher / lower than optimal.

 To be honest, I have serious doubts about that.
 Maybe it was a coincidence, maybe something else, I do not know why people decided like that.
 However, I have read lots of different studies about marine and freshwater shrimp and I have not found a single proof of this theory.
 Sex determination works only with the temperature.
 Thus, do not play with your water parameters when you do not have to.
 The results can be very bad.

 Of course, if I am mistaken and there are studies and experiments about it, please, tell me.
 I will change the article according to this data.

-The problem of the shrimp male to female ration in our hobby exists.
-It can be one of the reasons, why the females die.
+The problem of the shrimp male-to-female ratio in our hobby exists.
+It can be one of the reasons, why females die.
 Provide enough hiding places in your aquarium and watch the temperature in your aquarium.
 Follow these simple rules and this problem will not have a serious impact on your shrimp colony.